 The solar PCRF includes the ERCOT market and settlement cost that is incurred for having the system located within United’s territory.

-No. Like a system installed behind the meter, the production will vary depending on weather and season.
+No. Like a system installed on a home behind the meter, the production will vary depending on weather and season.

 No. Another benefit of United’s Community Solar program is that it is one way for our members to participate in a renewable program without having to come up with the funds or find financing options to help pay for capital cost of a solar system.